 Testing & Sandbox

-Sandbox mode lets you exercise your entire integration — session creation, webhooks, VP tokens, returning-user flows — without verifying a real user.
-This page covers sandbox mode, the skip_verification flag, local webhook testing, CI suites, and the checklist for moving an integration onto a live organization.
+Stile provides deterministic dashboard fixtures and an organization-level sandbox mode for testing session creation, webhooks, VP tokens, and returning-user flows without verifying a real user.
+This page explains both tools, local webhook testing, CI suites, and the checklist for moving an integration onto a live organization.

 Sandbox mode